 - Other veggies you can use are: pearl onions, broccoli, butternut squash, and green beans.
 Avoid tomatoes, zucchini, summer squash or other vegetables that contain a lot of water.

-- For a richer sauce, you can substitute a half cup of the chicken stock for heavy cream.
+- You can substitute a half cup of chicken stock with heavy cream for a richer sauce.

 - You can also substitute leftover turkey or ham for the chicken.